Bills Introduced

 H.R.
 1452 - Introduced: 02/21/25

-Ending the Cycle of Dependency Act aims to give Americans opportunities for growth and self-dependance by reforming broken welfare programs that provide direct financial incentives for Americans to fail.
-This bill caps assistance for able-bodied food stamp enrollees at 5 years, eliminates geographic waivers states regularly use to skirt work requirements, expands work requirements to parents on food stamps with children over the age of 6, and raises the current age limit exception for food stamp benefit eligibility to 65.
+Ending the Cycle of Dependency Act aims to give Americans opportunities for growth and self-dependence by reforming broken welfare programs that provide direct financial incentives for Americans to fail.
+This bill caps assistance for able-bodied food stamp enrollees at 5 years, eliminates geographic waivers that states regularly use to skirt work requirements, expands work requirements to parents on food stamps with children over the age of 6, and raises the current age limit exception for food stamp benefit eligibility to 65.

 “The best anti-poverty program is a job,” said Rep. Burlison.
 “For too long, millions of able-bodied adults have been trapped in a cycle of government dependency with no incentive to work.
 Hardworking taxpayers should not be forced to subsidize benefits for those who are fully capable of providing for themselves.”